-The Gorgon is a creature from Greek mythology.
+Gorgons (singular: Gorgo) are fearsome female creatures from Greek mythology whose gaze can turn people to stone.
 The exclamatory used here was invented by Rowling to sound appropriately magical.
 As the series progresses, characters use the phrase "Merlin's Beard" more often.

 'Oh, she got a letter just like that and disappeared off to that - that school - and came home every vacation with her pockets full of frog spawn, turning teacups into rats.'

 This has occasionally been used as an argument for Lily's having done underage magic, but given what we later learn about Lily and James, and what we know of Petunia, it bears another interpretation.
 We know Petunia doesn't approve of imagination, so the 'teacups into rats' incident probably happened.
 But who would have been likely to make it happen, and why?

 We can see from her outburst here (as well as her treatment of Harry all his life) that Petunia resented Lily, and as we learn in PA, Petunia is "the nosiest woman in the world."
 Even though she hates magic, Petunia would have been bound to stick her nose into Lily's business and eavesdrop on any friends who came to visit.
 In fact, we know she eavesdropped Lily's conversations with Snape when they were children (DH33), and that's how Petunia first heard about the Dementors of Azkaban (OP2).

 And as Mr. Ollivander tells Harry in the next chapter, James, not Lily, had a wand that was "excellent for Transfiguration", and from what we are to learn of him over time, Transfiguring a teacup into a rat would have been more his kind of joke than Lily's.

 I think we can all agree that Fiona Shaw's rendition of this speech in the film was wonderful.